Multigriffes/Projects/README.md

 I'm a teenager in middle school.
-There are all of my actual projects.
+That's "all" my actual projects.
-I want to learn about servers and API.
+I want to learn a lot about everything
-I'm a beginner and if you want to teach me, or give me advice, my discord : Multigriffes#7424
+I'm a beginner and if you want to teach me, or give me advice, my discord : Multigriffes